 Content within the CASW New Horizons section

-The 2010 New Horizons in Science briefings, hosted by Yale University and Yale Medical School, were held in New Haven, Connecticut, Nov.
-6-9.
-New Horizons was held in conjunction with the annual meeting and workshops of the National Association of Science Writers as part of ScienceWriters2010.
+The 2011 New Horizons in Science briefings were hosted by Northern Arizona University in Flagstaff, Arizona, Oct.
+16-18.
+New Horizons is held in conjunction with the annual meeting and workshops of the National Association of Science Writers as part of ScienceWriters2011.

 Our Hosts and Sponsors

 The efforts of our gracious Flagstaff hosts, Northern Arizona University, were supported by additional sponsors including the Flagstaff Convention and Visitors Bureau, the Lowell Observatory and the Northern Arizona Center for Entrepreneurship and Technology.

 Steven Pinker, noted Harvard psychologist and author of the forthcoming book The Better Angels of Our Nature: Why Violence Has Declined, will be a keynote speaker at CASW's New Horizons in Science, part of ScienceWriters2011, the annual gathering of American science writers.